moderateepheezy/getverba-content/docs/content-pipeline/ROLLOUT.md

 - Fetches the catalog from staging manifest
 - Tests all section indexes (follows pagination chains)
 - Samples N items (default: 5) and verifies their entry documents are accessible
+- Tests featured.json if present (validates hero and cards entries are accessible)
 - Validates exports exist and parse correctly (JSON + CSV)
 - Fails if any 404 or invalid JSON is found